MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Simulation and Analysis

-We create a transistor-level model of the \melpuf~circuit in HSPICE using the $45$ nm high-performance CMOS process node from Predictive Technology Model (PTM)~\cite{url:ptm}.
-We use an input clock frequency of 100 MHz signal to this circuit along with the nominal supply voltage, $V_{DD}=1.0$ V. We initialize all the circuit nodes as '0' at the beginning of the simulation.
-We consider the manufacturing process variations by combining the effects of physical specifications such as $t_{ox}$, $W$, $L$, \emph{etc.} into a single parameter- the threshold voltage, $V_{th}$~\cite{Mukhopadhyay_modeling_failure}.
-We model these process variations as variations of $V_{th}$ by using a Gaussian distribution for 10000 \melpuf~circuit models/instances with $\sigma_{inter-die}=25\%$.
+Physical unclonable functions exploit the randomness or entropy of physical characteristics from manufacturing process variations.
+As a result of the fluctuations of parameters such as threshold voltage, transistor width or length, gate delay, \emph{etc.}, the power-up values of circuit elements get affected, and \melpuf~takes advantage of it.
+For this purpose, we create a transistor-level model of the \melpuf~circuit in HSPICE using the $45$ nm high-performance CMOS process node from Predictive Technology Model (PTM).
+We use an input clock frequency of 100 MHz signal to this circuit along with the nominal supply voltage, $V_{DD}=1.0$ V. We initialize all the circuit nodes as `0' at the beginning of the simulation.
+We consider the manufacturing process variations by combining the effects of physical specifications such as $t_{ox}$, $W$, $L$, \emph{etc.} into a single parameter: the threshold voltage, $V_{th}$~\cite{Mukhopadhyay_modeling_failure}.
+We model these process variations as a function of $V_{th}$ by using a Gaussian distribution for 10,000 \melpuf~circuit models/instances with $\sigma_{inter-die}=25\%$.
 We apply the in-built parameter distribution function of HSPICE, \textit{AGAUSS}, to shift/skew the transistor threshold values to generate this distribution as depicted in Fig.~\ref{fig:simulation_vth}.
 To characterize the effect of manufacturing process variations, we perform Monte-Carlo simulation on power-up values at nominal temperature, $T_{NOM}=25$ $^\circ$C on the generated model.
 Each Monte-Carlo simulation run results in a 1-bit power-up value for that specific \melpuf~circuit instance, and we use that as a corresponding binary signature.
-Fig.~\ref{fig:simulation_colormap} illustrates the gray colormap of collected power-up values for 10000 \melpuf~instances, where the dark dots indicate power-up states of `1` and white dots represent the `0's.
-In our experiment, we discover that 5033 out of the total 10000 simulated circuit instances startup with `1' and the rest appear to have a bias towards `0' as their power-up values.
-To investigate the performance as a PUF, we build a circuit model with 64 instances of \melpuf~for each Monte-Carlo simulation to collect 64-bit PUF responses from each run; thus, we collect 640000 power-up values/signatures from all 10000 runs.
-We evaluate the security performance of the simulated \melpuf~in terms of uniqueness, robustness, and randomness.
+Fig.~\ref{fig:simulation_colormap} illustrates the gray colormap of collected power-up values for 10,000 \melpuf~instances, where the dark dots indicate power-up states of `1' and white dots represent the `0's.
+Our experiment discovered that 5033 out of the total 10,000 simulated circuit instances startup with `1', and the rest appear to have a bias towards `0' as their power-up values.
+To investigate the performance as a PUF, we build a circuit model with 64 instances of \melpuf~for each Monte-Carlo simulation to collect 64-bit PUF responses from each run; thus, we collect 640,000 power-up values/signatures from all 10,000 runs.
+We evaluate the security performance of the simulated \melpuf~responses in terms of uniqueness, robustness, and randomness.